Tired of staring at your worn-out kitchen cabinets? Wondering how to give your kitchen a fresh, new look without breaking the bank?

 Put painter’s tape between the cabinet boxes and any surface they touch, such as walls and backsplashes.
 This helps make sure you paint the whole box and don’t get paint anywhere you don’t want it to go.

-To paint the boxes, use a roller brush and apply a thin coat of paint to the surface.
 Be sure to paint in the direction of the wood grain to avoid any lap marks.

 Allow the paint to dry for at least 24 hours before moving on to the next step.